SuperTardig/Libft/README.md

 # libft
-The Goal of this 42 school project is to recreate a number of the C standard library and create some other functions.
+The goal of this 42 school project is to recreate a number of the C standard library and create some other functions.
 These functions will help me for the rest of my time in my at 42 Québec.
 We needed to understand how the C standard library worked internally to be able to faithfully recreate them.

 # Mandatory
 The mandatory functions we needed to recreate where has followed: